 Accounting educators also need to think about why average delay in sitting for the CPA exam historically has varied so widely across universities.
 Further, they would be well advised to become acquainted with the average delay of their own graduates before sitting for the CPA exam and to consider whether their programs are doing all that they can to make sure their students are systematically informed about the CPA exam before graduation.
 If institutional differences in delay are mainly the result of differences in the amount of enculturation about the CPA exam during the university years, then accounting educators have at their disposal an achievable strategy for improving their own program's CPA exam outcomes.
-By intentionally implementing a system for transmitting appropriate knowledge concerning the CPA exam outcomes should improve.
+By intentionally implementing a system for transmitting appropriate knowledge concerning the CPA exam and when to take it to students before graduation, average delay can be reduced.
+CPA exam outcomes should improve.
 This benefits students and also benefits the accounting program's external reputation.